 Mt Field National Park

-The Visitor Centre has walking information, interpretation displays, a shop, eco-playground and bistro and there are camping and picnic facilities nearby.
-There is a rustic shelter at Lake Dobson, with a wood heater and firewood.
+The visitor centre has walking information, interpretation displays, a shop, eco-playground and bistro and there are camping, picnic and barbecue facilities near the park entrance.

 - Picnic Area